Enver Hoxha: Relations with the Soviet Union

-Unity within the Albanian Party of Labour began to decline as well, with a special delegate meeting held in Tirana in April 1956, composed of 450 delegates and having unexpected results.
+Unity within the Albanian Party of Labour began to decline; a special delegate-meeting held in Tirana in April 1956, composed of 450 delegates, had unexpected results.
 The delegates "criticized the conditions in the party, the negative attitude toward the masses, the absence of party and socialist democracy, the economic policy of the leadership, etc." while also calling for discussions on the cult of personality and the Twentieth Party Congress.

 Movement towards China and Maoism

-In 1956, Hoxha called for a resolution which would confirm the existing leadership of the Party.
-The resolution was accepted, and all of the delegates who had spoken against it were expelled from the party and imprisoned.
-Hoxha claimed that Yugoslavia had attempted to overthrow the leadership of Albania.
-This incident increased Hoxha's power, effectively making Khrushchev-style reforms impossible there.
-In the same year, Hoxha travelled to China, then embroiled in the Sino-Soviet split, and met Mao Zedong.
+In 1956 Hoxha called for a resolution which would confirm the existing leading cadre of the Party of Labour.
+The resolution was accepted, and all of the delegates who had spoken against it were expelled from the Party and imprisoned.
+Hoxha claimed that Yugoslavia had attempted to overthrow the Albanian leaders.
+This incident increased Hoxha's power, effectively making Khrushchev-style reforms impossible in Albania.
+In the same year, Hoxha travelled to China (then embroiled in the Sino-Soviet split) and met Mao Zedong.
 Chinese aid to Albania rose sharply during the next two years.

-In an effort to keep Albania in the Soviet sphere, increased Soviet aid was given but relations with the Soviet Union remained at the same level until 1960, when Khrushchev met Sofoklis Venizelos, a liberal Greek politician.
-Khrushchev sympathised with the concept of an autonomous Greek North Epirus and he hoped to use Greek claims to keep the Albanian leadership in line.
-Hoxha reacted by only sending Hysni Kapo, a member of the Albanian Political Bureau, to the Third Congress of the Romanian Workers' Party in Bucharest, an event Communist heads of state were normally expected to attend.
-As relations between the two countries continued to deteriorate in the course of the meeting, Khrushchev said:
+In an effort to keep Albania in the Soviet sphere, Soviet aid increased, but Albania's relations with the Soviet Union remained at the same level until 1960, when Khrushchev met Sofoklis Venizelos, a liberal Greek politician.
+Khrushchev sympathised with the concept of an autonomous Greek North Epirus and wanted to use Greek claims on the area to keep the Albanian leaders in line.
+Hoxha reacted by sending Hysni Kapo, a member of the Albanian Political Bureau, to the Third Congress of the Romanian Workers' Party in Bucharest, an event which Communist heads of state were normally expected to attend.
+As Soviet-Albanian relations continued to deteriorate during the course of the meeting, Khrushchev said: